Cognigy/Documentation/docs/webchat/v3/accessibility.md

 The transcript should accurately reflect the number of speakers and their lines, include all the voice content present in the audio, and account for any background music.

-In the Webchat widget,
-the transcript will be available under the **Download Transcript** button and accessible in `.txt` format.
+In Webchat, the transcript will be available in the audio widget under the **Download Transcript** button and accessible in `.txt` format.

 <figure>
   <img class="image-center" src="../../../_assets/webchat/v3/audio-transcript.png" width="100%" />